 Gesture Recognizers are Apple's answer to the problem: How do I keep all those touches straight!?!?
 It's about tracking touch state over time, and UIGestureRecognizer subclasses give us a standard and composable way to manage that complexity.
 We'll look at how recognizers work, how they compete to decide which one "wins", see a custom complex gesture recognizer in action, and discuss how to leverage this in your applications.
 Complete with demo and sample code!

 This workshop is for people who are past the basics of iOS development and are interested in developing 2D games.
 When you finish, you will have developed two mini-games and have an understanding of how to prototype and test game ideas and mechanics.
-We will also cover how to integrate physics and Apple's Game Center into your programs.
+We will also cover how to prototype physics games and integrate Apple's Game Center and Game Kit device communication into your apps.

 When we are done you will be able to:

 This is an intermediate session, and it is assumed that attendees are iOS developers.
 At a minimum, you should know how to build and run apps, link and use iOS frameworks.
-You should have an Apple computer with Xcode 4.4 or higher.
+You should have an Apple computer with Xcode 4.6 or higher.
 Being able to deploy to an iOS device during the session is optional, but may be helpful.
+You should also bring an iPad with at least iOS 6.1 and install the Codea application that we’ll use throughout the workshop.